 No, this is basically a myth.
 I would avoid heat ducts, excessive sunlight, and damp basements, however.

 Is there more than one way to tune a piano?

 The way pianos are usually tuned today is slightly different from how they were often tuned in the 18th or 19th centuries.
 Twelve mathematically equal semitones, known as "equal temperament", has only been universally used for about a hundred years.
 (Contrary to many books, Bach popularized not "equal" temperament, but "well" temperament.)
 I offer the option of tuning in the Equal Beating Victorian Temperament, invented by Bill Bremmer in the late 20th Century.
 This tuning is suitable for all modern as well as classical music, and creates a purer sound in many keys than equal temperament.
-Of course I can tune equal temperament if you prefer.
+In most situations, I will tune equal temperament.